DaniilStankevich/TestWeb-app/README.md

+## Completed test task 🌷

-## The test task is in the development mode
+**This test task has all the necessary conditions for its completion:**

+- SASS/SCSS
+- Flex, Grid
+- TypeScript
+- Redux /Redux Thunk
+- React Router v6+
+- React Hooks
+- Git